FLO-2DKaren/FLO-2D-Tutorial-Source/source/plugin-features/Data Storage.rst

 The *Sediment Transport* layers, and *Tables* layer store the spatial and global data for sediment transport and mudflow.

-The data is written to these tables in the following methods.
+The data is written to these tables in the following methods:

 -  Importing from project;